The Thirteenth Window (A Christmas Story)

 Abraham flushed the urinal.

-“Merry Christmas,” he said, instead of his wish.
+“Merry Christmas,” he said.
 He left without washing his hands.

 After he installed the batteries and tested each candle, he walked the house and put one in each of the twelve windows—front, back, and sides, even in the bathroom—making sure to point the handle on the base of each candlestick in, away from the window.
 It was lunch time.